udhayasilambam96/assessment_nextapp/README.md

 Added a meta title to the layout page.
 If anything needs to be added, the extra meta should be added to every page (In Use-Effects).

+You can access this URL to view the output : https://assessment-nextapp.vercel.app/

 ## Getting Started